Website Manager

 FARM DIVISIONS

-The Farm division is designed for players little league age 6 to 8 (Spring 2025: as of 8/31/25; Fall Ball 2025: as of 8/31/26) and serves as a bridge between Tee Ball and kid-pitch divisions.
+The Farm division is designed for players little league age 6 to 8 (Spring 2026: as of 8/31/26) and serves as a bridge between Tee Ball and kid-pitch divisions.
 We do not keep score in the Farm division, but we do introduce coach-pitch and the opportunity for players to advance their skill and improve their understanding of the game.
-There are 10 players per team and they bat around the order and play in the field each inning.
+There are 10 players per team, and they bat around the order and play in the field each inning.

-Farm division is divided into two levels based on experience:
+The Farm Divisions are divided into two levels based on experience:

 Lower Farm is designed for younger players moving up from Tee Ball, including little league 6-year-olds and less experienced little league 7-year-olds, who are new to organized baseball.

-Upper Farm is for more experienced little league 7-year-olds and 8-year-olds who have some baseball experience but are not yet ready for the modified kid-pitch Rookie division.
+Upper Farm is for players moving up from Lower Farm and more experienced little league 7-year-olds and 8-year-olds who are new to baseball.

 ROOKIE DIVISION

-The Rookie division is designed for players little league age 8 to 9 (Spring 2025: as of 8/31/25; Fall Ball 2025: as of 8/31/26) and introduces players to modified kid-pitch baseball and more competitive play.
-In the Spring Season only, the Rookie division is the first year we keep score and host post season playoffs.
+The Rookie division is designed for players little league age 8 to 9 (Spring 2026: as of 8/31/26) and introduces players to modified kid-pitch baseball and more competitive play.
+The Rookie division is the first year we keep score and host post season playoffs.
 The division focuses on building essential skills like hitting, pitching, and fielding, while introducing players to more structured gameplay and strategy.

-Questions about Rookie division?
-Contact Jamal Farley & Scott Armstrong, Rookie Player Agents.
+Questions about Rookie Division?
+Jamal Farley & Scott Armstrong

 MINORS DIVISION

-The Minors division is designed for players little league age 9 to 11 (Spring 2025: as of 8/31/25; Fall Ball 2025: as of 8/31/26) and introduces players to full time kid pitch and more competitive play.
+The Minors division is designed for players little league age 9 to 11 (Spring 2026: as of 8/31/26) and introduces players to full-time kid pitch and more competitive play.
 Minors focuses on refining basic techniques, improving teamwork, and preparing players for higher levels of competition.
 The Minors division offers a supportive environment that bridges the gap between introductory levels and the more advanced Majors division.

-Minors division is divided into two levels based on experience:
+The Minors Division is divided into two levels based on age and experience:

-AAA Minors is for more experienced little league 10-year-olds and 11-year-olds who have one year of Minors experience but are not yet ready for the Majors division.
-Additionally, little league 11-year-olds may want to play in AAA because they haven’t hit that critical growth spurt or have friends who also choose AAA Minors.
+AAA Minors is for more experienced little league 10-year-olds and 11-year-olds who have one year of Minors experience but may not yet ready for the Majors division.

 MAJORS DIVISION

-The Majors division is designed for players little league age 11 and 12 (Spring 2025: as of 8/31/25; Fall Ball 2025: as of 8/31/26) who have developed strong foundational baseball skills and are ready for a higher level of competition.
+The Majors division is designed for players little league age 11 and 12 (Spring 2026: as of 8/31/26) who have developed strong foundational baseball skills and are ready for a higher level of competition.
 Majors focuses on advanced skills in hitting, pitching, fielding and base running, while introducing more complex game strategies.
 The emphasis is on skill refinement, teamwork, and sportsmanship, providing a well-rounded experience that prepares players for the Juniors division and beyond.

 Questions about Majors division?
-Contact Hale Walker & Bob Hillman, Majors Player Agents.
+Hale Walker & Bob Hillman

 JUNIORS DIVISION

-The Juniors division is designed for players little league age 13 and 14 (Spring 2025: as of 8/31/25; Fall Ball 2025: as of 8/31/26) who are ready to take their skills to the next level in an advanced and more competitive setting.
-Juniors introduces players to full-sized baseball fields (aka "60/90", meaning, 60' to he pitching rubber and 90' basepaths) and emphasizes refining pitching, hitting, fielding and game strategy.
+The Juniors division is designed for players Little League age 13 and 14 (Spring 2026: as of 8/31/26) who are ready to take their skills to the next level in an advanced and more competitive setting.
+Juniors introduces players to full-sized baseball fields (aka "60/90", meaning, 60' to the pitching rubber and 90' basepaths) and emphasizes refining pitching, hitting, fielding and game strategy.
 The division prioritizes advanced skill development, teamwork, and a deeper understanding of game strategy, while maintaining a supportive and competitive environment.

 Questions about Juniors division?
-Jay Harris & Howard Holderness, Big Fields Player Agents.
+Jay Harris & Howard Holderness

 Seniors Division

-The Seniors division is designed for players little league ages 14 to 16 (Spring 2025: as of 8/31/25; Fall Ball 2025: as of 8/31/26), providing an advanced level of competition on a full-size baseball field (aka, "60/90", meaning, 60' to the pitching rubber and 90' base paths).
+The Seniors division is designed for players Little League ages 15 and 16 (Spring 2026: as of 8/31/26), providing an advanced level of competition on a full-size baseball field (aka, "60/90", meaning, 60' to the pitching rubber and 90' base paths).
 This division is geared toward players with significant baseball experience, focusing on refining advanced skills in pitching, hitting, fielding, and strategic play.
 It emphasizes preparing athletes for high school and beyond.

 Questions about Seniors division?
-Contact Jay Harris & Howard Holderness, Big Fields Player Agents.
+Jay Harris & Howard Holderness

 Girls Softball